-- to prepare students to some extent for an academic career and for postgraduate education, in particular for a PhD project;
+- to prepare students for an academic career and further education;

-- awareness of recent discussions in the field of their specialisation in philosophy and are able to make their own contribution here;
+- knowledge and understanding of recent discussions in the field of their specialisation, and the ability to make their own contribution here.

-- the ability, on the basis of the deepened knowledge of philosophy acquired during the programme, are able to deal with complex philosophical problems and formulate judgments based on information from different kinds of source, even when this information is incomplete or uncertain;
+- the ability, on the basis of the deepened knowledge of philosophy acquired during the programme, to deal with complex philosophical problems, and to formulate judgments based on information from different kinds of sources, even when this information is incomplete or uncertain;

 - a realistic view of the reliability of their own conclusions;

 - the ability to integrate different approaches to philosophical questions and/or compare them with each other.

 - the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments, for specialist audiences as well as for a general audience;

 - the ability to write philosophical papers that show the potential to approach the level of articles in national and international academic journals in the field of philosophy.

 - the possession of learning skills that allow graduates to continue their study of philosophy more or less independently within a research context, and to draw up a research proposal for a PhD.